Factbox: Far-left ministers to enter Spain's new coalition government

-MADRID (Reuters) - The Unidas Podemos alliance of hard-left parties is set to take a deputy premiership and four ministries in Spain’s first coalition government in decades led by the Socialists of Prime Minister Pedro Sanchez, according to sources.
+MADRID (Reuters) - The Unidas Podemos alliance of hard-left parties will take on a deputy premiership and four ministries in Spain’s first coalition government in decades, led by the Socialists of Prime Minister Pedro Sanchez, the government said on Thursday in a statement.

-Sanchez is expected next week to announce the cabinet line-up of around 20 posts, up from 17 previously.
+Sanchez is expected next week to announce the full cabinet line-up of around 20 posts, up from 17 previously.

-Following are snapshots of the likely ministers from Unidas Podemos (Together We Can), including Pablo Iglesias who is set to become one of three deputy prime ministers.
+Following are profiles of the ministers from Unidas Podemos (Together We Can), including Pablo Iglesias who becomes one of four deputy prime ministers.
+The previous government had just one deputy premier.

-PABLO IGLESIAS - a deputy prime minister
+PABLO IGLESIAS - deputy prime minister in charge of social rights

 Political scientist and lecturer Iglesias, 40, founded Podemos in 2014 with colleagues from the Complutense University, building up on the anti-austerity protest movement in Spain.